Trifolium buckwestiorum: Description

-Distribution
+Distribution and habitat

 It is endemic to California, where it is known from nine or ten small occurrences in Monterey, Santa Cruz, and Sonoma Counties.
 It may also occur in San Mateo, Santa Clara, and Mendocino Counties, but its populations are very small and easily disturbed by threats such as vehicles, development, and feral pig activity.

 It grows in forest, woodland, and coastal prairie habitat.